 Colombia's bonds tumble as credit rating worries mount

-LONDON, March 5 (Reuters) - Colombia's dollar-denominated bonds fell to their lowest in 8-months on Friday as a government financial health warning fanned worries the country could lose its prized investment grade credit rating.
+LONDON, March 5 (Reuters) - Colombia's dollar-denominated bonds fell on Friday to their lowest in eight months as a government financial health warning fanned worries the country could lose its prized investment grade credit rating awarded a decade ago.

-Colombia's 2021 fiscal deficit forecast on Thursday came in well above market expectations, with the finance ministry changing its projection for the deficit to 8.6%, from a previous prediction of 7.6%.
+Colombia's 2021 fiscal deficit forecast on Thursday came in well above market expectations, with the finance ministry ratcheting it up 8.6% from a previous prediction of 7.6%.

-Investment grade status is a coveted by governments as it generally ensures a lower cost of borrowing in financial markets.
+Governments covet investment grade status, which generally lowers borrowing costs in financial markets.
 Colombia is currently rated the lowest investment grade BBB- and on a downgrade warning with both S&P Global and Fitch.

+Fitch stressed last week the rating was under threat if there was a "failure to take structural fiscal measures" or a tax package which the government has said will cut back VAT exemptions to increase its revenues is "heavily watered down".

+Until last year Colombia was one of Latin America's fastest growing big economies, but the coronavirus pandemic has hit it hard.

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))